kaitlinnewson/carto2019/content/abstracts.en.md

 ---
 ### <a name="Homuth"></a>Expanding the Library's Map Collection through digitization and collaboration.
-[Christine Homuth](../speakers#Homuth), [Jay Brodeur](../speakers#Brodeur), McMaster University, & [Kara Handren](../speakers#Handren), Scholars Portal
+[Christine Homuth](../speakers#Homuth) & [Jay Brodeur](../speakers#Brodeur), McMaster University, [Kara Handren](../speakers#Handren), Scholars Portal

-In a time of shrinking acquisitions budgets, how can map libraries expand their collections, reach new users, and expand their value proposition?
+In a time of stagnating and shrinking acquisitions budgets, how can map libraries expand their collections, reach new users, and expand their value proposition?
 As a follow up to a [presentation](https://osf.io/x4r3e/) delivered at Carto 2017, we'll explore some of the collaborative projects that McMaster University Library has undertaken with the broader Ontario and Canadian map library communities.
 Among these initiatives is the University of Alberta Libraries -- McMaster University Library collaboration to digitize, georefernce, and make publicly available close to 5000 WWII topographic maps of Europe from the [William C. Wonders Map Collection](https://guides.library.ualberta.ca/geospatial-data-maps).
 We will also tell the story of how many institutions and organizations worked together to make publicly available a collection of [WWII Defence Overprint Maps](http://geo2.scholarsportal.info/#r/search/_queries@=second%20world%20war;&fields@=;&sort=relevance&limit=entitled) in a variety of formats through a collection of platforms.
 Using these examples as a framework, we'll explore the various ways that the Canadian map library community could collaborate to expand the discovery, accessibility, and value of its important collections.

 ---
 ### <a name="Beck"></a>WWII on Land, Sea & Air Charts: The demand and challenge for Cartography (1942-1945)
 [Gord Beck](../speakers#Beck), McMaster University

 The demand for mapping in WWII initiated the largest cartographic undertaking the world had ever seen, resulting in a combined Allied Forces output of close to half a billion maps between 1942 and the end of 1945.
 The maps ranged from the detailed 1:12,500 scale topographic sheets, codenamed ‘Benson,’ for Operation Overlord to geologic maps for the siting of temporary airfields, supply depots, and cross-country transportation routes for tanks and heavy vehicles.
 They also included hydrographic charts and cross-sectional profiles of the English Channel floor opposite the D-Day landing beaches, and aeronautical lattice charts for the newly invented ‘Gee’ radio-navigation system used on bomber missions.
 This presentation will explore the breadth and depth of mapping undertaken during the war, as well as the challenges encountered and solutions found for problems related to survey and other aspects of data collection and compilation.
 It will conclude with the lasting legacy these cartographic endeavours have had on our modern systems of mapping and navigation.